Ravencentric/ravencentric.github.io/content/projects.md

 [`async-stream`] to emulate async generators.
 There is also no async drop, which makes cleaning up async resources harder than it should be.

-It’s not all bad though.
+It's not all bad though.
 After simply `.clone()`ing my issues away, I ended up with a really fast link checker.

 [FlareSolverr]: https://github.com/FlareSolverr/FlareSolverr